1. These terms

 2.1 How to contact us: Once you have submitted an enquiry using the online booking form on our website you will receive a quotation (the “Quote”) containing contact details.

-3.1 Duration of this contract: This contract is effective from the time we send you a booking confirmation email until the final invoice amount has cleared in our bank account (unless the contract ends earlier due to any of the reasons set out at Clause 12).
+3.1 Duration of this contract: This contract is effective from the time we send you a booking confirmation email until the event has taken place and the final invoice amount has cleared in our bank account (unless the contract ends earlier due to any of the reasons set out at Clause 12).

 3.2 If we cannot accept your booking: If we are unable to accept your booking, we will inform you of this and will not charge you for the First Aid Cover.
 This might be for a number of reasons, including (but not limited to) where: